 What Is Sedation Dentistry?

-Sedation dentistry is when medication is given to enhance your level of comfort and relaxation during your dental procedure.
+Sedation dentistry is when anesthesia medication is given to enhance your level of comfort and relaxation during your dental procedure.
 Utilizing deeper levels of sedation results in less anxiety, pain, awareness, and recall.
-Sedation dentistry is safe, and your vitals, such as, blood pressure, pulse and oxygen levels will be closely monitored for the duration of your treatment.
+All types of sedation dentistry are safe, and your vitals, such as, blood pressure, pulse and oxygen levels will be closely monitored for the duration of your treatment.

 Sedation Dentistry Can…